 Once the matter was remanded to the Court of Federal Claims, the case was reassigned to a new judge who set a status conference for 17 December 2020.
 Prior to the status conference, counsel for the US Government reached out to counsel for the Parent Company to discuss a potential settlement in light of the remand from the Federal Circuit.
 Based on the conversation, the parties entered a joint status report requesting that the court stay the matter while the parties explore the possibility of a settlement.
 On 14 December 2020, the court granted the parties' request and ordered the matter be stayed until 17 May 2021.
 For the same reason, the parties filed a stipulation to continue the stay on 17 May 2021.
-The court granted the parties' request, and, pursuant to various extensions granted by the Court, the matter will remain stayed until 15 August 2022.
-During the stay, settlement discussions have continue to negotiate final terms after which counsel for the US Government will seek the requisite approvals, a process that will take some time to complete.
+The court granted the parties' request, and, pursuant to various extensions granted by the Court, the matter was stayed.
+On 23 August 2022, the parties executed a settlement agreement.
+As a result of the settlement, there would be an elimination and waiver by the US Government of its debt claim against the Parent Company of USD 81 million (equal to KD 24.5 million) as well as the waiver and elimination of the Parent Company's claim against the US Government under the PCO Contract and payment of USD17.7 million (equal to KD 5.3 million) by the US Government to the Parent Company under the DDKS Contract.
+The parties informed the Court of this development on 29 August 2022, and the court further stayed the matter until 31 October 2022, on which date the parties jointly stipulated to dismiss the case with prejudice.

-Additionally, on September 14, 2016, the Group filed a PCO related lawsuit under the administrative procedure Act in the U.S District court for the district of Columbia ("DDC").
-This matter remains stayed as per the Court's May 14, 2021 Minute Order, which stayed the matter pending resolution of the related proceedings before the court of Federal Claims.
+Additionally, on 14 September 2016, the Group filed a PCO related lawsuit under the administrative procedure Act in the U.S District court for the district of Columbia ("DDC").
+This matter remains stayed as per the Court's 14 May 2021 Minute Order, which stayed the matter pending resolution of the related proceedings before the court of Federal Claims.
+On 26 August 2022, the parties filed a joint stipulation to dismiss the case with prejudice, and the court ordered the case closed in September.
+As a result of the above developments, no further adjustments are required to be recognized in the interim condensed consolidated financial information.